Linear Arboreal Categories: Arboreal categories

 where $P$ and $Q$ are paths, there exists a diagonal filler embedding $Q\embeds X$.
 A span of type $X \xleftarrow{f} R \xrightarrow{g} Y$ such that $f$ and $g$ are open pathwise embeddings is called an \emph{arboreal bisimulation from $X$ to $Y$}.
-Intuitively, an open map $f\colon X \rightarrow Y$ states that if a path $P \embeds X$ in the domain $X$ can be extended to a path $Q \embeds Y$ in the codomain $Y$, then $P$ can be extended in the domain $X$ witnessed by the diagonal $Q \embeds X$.
+Intuitively, an open map $f\colon X \rightarrow Y$ states that if a path $P \embeds X$ in the domain $X$ can be extended to a path $Q \embeds Y$ in the codomain $Y$, then $P$ can be extended to $Q$ in the domain $X$ as witnessed by the diagonal $Q \embeds X$.
 This definition of open map differs slightly from the original notion \cite{joyal1996} as we require all but the arrow $f \colon X \rightarrow Y$ in diagram \eqref{eq:open-map} to be embeddings.
-For objects in an arboreal category, we say that $X$ and $Y$ are bisimilar if there exists an arboreal bisimulation from $X$ to $Y$.
+For objects in an arboreal category, we say that $X$ and $Y$ are \emph{bisimilar} if there exists an arboreal bisimulation from $X$ to $Y$.

-Given a category $\CC$, there is full subcategory $\Cp$ of $\CC$ containing the path objects that satisfy Definition \ref{def:path}.
-Suppose $\CC$ is a category which has all small families of coproducts of path objects.
+Given a category $\CC$, there is a full subcategory $\Cp$ of $\CC$ containing only the path objects which satisfy Definition \ref{def:path}.
+Suppose $\CC$ is a category which has all coproducts of small families of path objects.
 Then we say that an object $X$ of $\CC$ is \emph{connected} if, for all non-empty small families of paths $\{P_i\}$, a morphism $X \rightarrow \coprod_{i \in I} P_i$ factors through some coproduct injection $P_j \rightarrow \coprod_{i \in I} P_i$.
-In the case that this coproduct injection is unique, we say that $X$ of $\CC$ is \emph{strongly connected}. \begin{definition}[\!\!\cite{arborealarxiv}][path category] A category $\CC$ is a \emph{path category} if it satisfies the following conditions: \begin{enumerate} \item $\CC$ has a stable proper weak factorisation system. \item $\CC$ has all coproducts $\coprod_{j\in J} X_j$, where $\{X_j\}$ is a small family of paths. \item For all paths $P,Q$ and $R$, if $P\rightarrow Q\rightarrow R$ is a quotient, then $P\rightarrow Q$ is a quotient. \item Every path in $\CC$ is connected. \end{enumerate} \end{definition} The full subcategory $\Cp$ of a path category $\CC$ is central to many of the semantic constructions which generalise notions of property-preserving bisimulation, simulation, and trace equivalence that originate in theory of transition systems, Kripke structures, and automata.
+In the case this coproduct injection is unique, we say that $X$ of $\CC$ is \emph{strongly connected}. \begin{definition}[path category~{\cite{arborealJournal}}] A category $\CC$ equipped with a stable weak proper factorisation system is a \emph{path category} if it satisfies the following conditions: \begin{enumerate} \item $\CC$ has all coproducts $\coprod_{j\in J} X_j$, where $\{X_j\}$ is a small family of paths. \item For all paths $P,Q$ and $R$, if $P\rightarrow Q\rightarrow R$ is a quotient, then $P\rightarrow Q$ is a quotient. \item Every path in $\CC$ is connected. \end{enumerate} \end{definition} The full subcategory $\Cp$ of a path category $\CC$ is central to many of the semantic constructions which generalise notions of property-preserving bisimulation, simulation, and trace equivalence that originate in the theory of transition systems, Kripke structures, and automata.